mauricelambert/LocalResolver/README.md

 This package implements local hostname resolver tool with scapy (using netbios and LLMNR query).

 This tool is useful to:
+ - reverse lookup local IP addresses
- - resolve manually hostname from Linux or hardened Windows
+ - resolve manually hostnames/IP from Linux or hardened Windows
  - resolve hostname with old machines (Windows 2000-2012)
  - to identify:
      - Machines with old protocols like Netbios or LLMNR,